ropensci/nasapower/README.md

 Introduction
 ------------

-*nasapower* aims to make it quick, easy and efficient to automate downloading NASA-POWER agroclimatology data in your R session as a tidy data frame.
+*nasapower* aims to make it quick, easy to automate downloading [NASA-POWER](https://power.larc.nasa.gov) agroclimatology data in your R session as a tidy data frame for agricultural analysis and use in modelling or other purposes.
+POWER (Prediction Of Worldwide Energy Resource) data are freely available for download through a web interface at a resolution of 1˚ longitude by 1˚ latitude.

+Please see <https://power.larc.nasa.gov/cgi-bin/agro.cgi?email=agroclim@larc.nasa.gov> for the agroclimatology data web interface.

 ### Quick start